 After onboarding, the Participant can credential users from its organization (“Participant Users”) to directly access CRISP Services through the CRISP online portal or through an electronic health record (“EHR”) system.
 Participant Users may have CRISP Services access rights at multiple participant locations or organizations, based on their employment.
 If a Participant User chooses to access the CRISP Services via the web-based portal application made available through CRISP, a unique username and password will be assigned to that user for each Participant with which the user is associated.

 Participants must have enforceable agreements with each of their Participant Users governing the appropriate use of the CRISP Services; see Appendix A for example text.
 Agreements may take the form of written policies and procedures of the Participant, as long as such policies and procedures constitute an enforceable agreement with Participant Users.
 Participants must require that all of their Participant Users comply with applicable laws, clauses in the Participation Agreement, and these CRISP Policies and Procedures.
-If a Participant User is in violation of any of these terms, the Participant must immediately notify CRISP, and CRISP may suspend or terminate the Participant User’s access to the CRISP Services as necessary.
+If a Participant User is in violation of any of these terms, the Participant must immediately notify CRISP, and CRISP may suspend or terminate the Participant User’s access to the CRISP Services, as necessary.

 Corporate Structure and Governance